Skip to main content

 Days of reconciliation become hours.

 When OTB, assortment, and buy plan share a data model, there is no file to sync before the review.
-Planning teams report 60–80% less time spent on file preparation — time that goes directly back into decisions.
+The reconciliation step is not made faster — it stops existing, and the hours it consumed go back into decisions.

 ↑ Buy accuracy